Frequently Asked Questions After Surgery

 - If your cat refuses to eat anything for 7 days a stomach tube or nasogastric tube should be placed to provide nutrition so that a serious liver problem (hepatic lipidosis) does not develop

-How do I know that my dog is in pain following surgery?
+How do I know if my dog is in pain following surgery?

-- biting if you get near the surgical site
+- trying to bite you if you get near the surgical site

 - grimacing (lips are pulled back and the the dog looks anxious)